-Financial sustainability of a SSP relates to its continuous capacity to support the benefits offered by the SSP when considering the applicable financing rules and the future demographic and economic environment in which it will operate.

-Social Security Programme (SSP)

-A programme with all the following attributes regardless of how it is financed and administered:

-- 1. Coverage is of a defined segment, or all, of the population, often on a compulsory or automatic basis: - Benefits are provided to, or on behalf of, individuals, subject to eligibility dependent on sufficient payment or crediting of National Insurance Contributions; - 3.
-The programme, including benefits and financing method, is prescribed by law; - 4.
-The programme is not financed through private insurance: - Programme benefits are principally payable or delivered upon old age, retirement, death, disability, and survivorship, and the following benefits (if provided) are only ancillary to the principal benefit(s): - a.
-Unemployment benefits; - b.
-Medical expenses; - Benefits provided due to work-related injuries, work-related death or occupational diseases; - d.
-Short term social assistance benefits (e.g. food stamps); - e.
-Benefits provided for disaster relief (e.g. insurance, or recovery funding, for flood, drought, hurricane/typhoon, earthquake/tsunami); and - f.
+Financial Analysis Any formal actuarial analysis.
+What constitutes a formal actuarial analysis is a matter for the judgement but might include work required by law and work requested by the user to inform decisions.
+A financial analysis might include but is not limited to: 2.
+Pro ermination of discounted point in time values, jection of cash flows and associated fund values, and ermination of future contribution rate(s).
+Financial Sustainability to support applicable ustainability of a SSP relates to its continuous capacity the benefits offered by the SSP when considering the financing rules and the future demographic and environment in which it will operate.
+Social Security Programme (SSP) me with all the following attributes regardless of how it and administered: 1.
+Coverage is of a defined segment, or all, of the population, often on a compulsory or automatic basis; 2.
+Benefits are provided to, or on behalf of, individuals; 3.
+The programme, including benefits and financing method, is prescribed by law; 4.
+The programme is not financed through private insurance; 5.
+Programme benefits are principally payable or delivered upon old age, retirement, death, disability, and survivorship, and the following benefits (if provided) are only ancillary to the principal benefit(s): a.
+Unemployment benefits; b.
+Medical expenses; c.
+Benefits provided due to work-related injuries, work-related death or occupational diseases; d.
+Short term social assistance benefits (e.g. food stamps); e.
+Benefits provided for disaster relief (e.g. insurance, or recovery funding, for flood, drought, hurricane/typhoon, earthquake/tsunami); and f.
 Financial insurance or financial guarantees (e.g. for loans, bank deposits, pension payments, financial securities, insurance payments from insolvent insurers).
+For the avoidance of doubt the exclusion of financial guarantees is taken for the purposes of ASORP 1 to mean the exclusion of Pension Protection Fund and other compensation schemes as well as any other financial guarantee schemes.